HL7/davinci-ecdx/input/pagecontent/attachments.md

 {% include img-med.html img="attachments-sequencediagram.svg" caption="Figure 7" %}

 1. EHR assembles attachments and re-association data for a claim or prior authorization
 1. EHR invokes [`$submit-attachment`] operation to submit attachments to Payer
 1. Payer responds with an http transactional layer response either accepting or rejecting transaction
-1. Payer re-associates additional information with claim or prior authorization
+1. Payer associates additional information with claim or prior authorization

 ### Attachments Transaction Scenario